kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/components.md

 The KFP SDK exposes three ways of authoring components with these three properties.

-### 1. Lighweight Python function-based components
+### 1. Lightweight Python function-based components
-The most simple way to author a component is via a lightweight Python function-based component (also known as a lightweight component).
+The simplest way to author a component is via a lightweight Python function-based component (also known as a lightweight component).

-Lightweight components provides a fully Pythonic approach to creating a component that executes a single Python function within a container at runtime.
+Lightweight components provide a fully Pythonic approach to creating a component that executes a single Python function within a container at runtime.

 To create a lightweight component, you must:
 1. Define a standalone function.